percona/everest-doc/docs/use/monitor_endpoints.md

 ### Limitations

-!!! warning "warning"
-    The everestctl monitoring enable command has some limitations.
-However, these limitations will be addressed and resolved in the upcoming release.
+The `everestctl monitoring enable` command has the following limitations:

 === "**Limitation 1**"